 A Simple Formula When Buying or Selling an Automotive Center

-Organizations often use multipliers of EBITDA to determine the value of a company and arrive at a simplified, ballpark income estimate.
-The information excluded from EBITDA is generally information that can vary.
 The simplified way of looking at income metrics excludes this variable information based on the assumption that it may not be necessary to determine profitability.

 Here are the reasons for excluding these figures:

 EBITDA omits interest because it depends on a specific financing structure.
-Interest relates to the rate an organization borrowed at and how much the organization borrowed.
-The rationale behind excluding interest is that interest does not depend on an organization’s operational performance.
+Interest relates to the rate an organization borrowed and how much the organization borrowed.
+The rationale behind excluding interest is that interest does not depend on an organization's operational performance.

-2. Taxes
+Taxes

-EBITDA excludes taxes because they can vary, due to a variety of factors,
+EBITDA excludes taxes because they can vary due to a variety of factors,

-3. Depreciation and Amortization
+Depreciation and Amortization

 Get the Full Picture When Buying or Selling Your Auto Shop

-EBITDA can be useful as a tool for estimating profitability, but it excludes a number of important factors that can be useful in determining an automotive company’s market value.
+EBITDA can be useful as a tool for estimating profitability, but it excludes several important factors that can be useful in determining an automotive company's market value.
 EBITDA fails to account for any personal expenditures the owner may run through the business.

 Also, EBITDA fails to evaluate the cash needed for capital expenditures.
-Both of these can significantly impact a company’s profitability.
+Both of these can significantly impact a company's profitability.
 When buying an automotive business, investors should view EBITDA as one piece of a much larger puzzle.

-Automotive Business Sales Experts
+Your Trusted Automotive Business Sales Experts